ps3838api/ps3838api.github.io/FAQs.md

  To be compliant with the security requirements API supports only TLS 1.2 (preferably ) and TLS 1.1.

- ### Why am I getting denied access on Esports?

- Access to Esports is blocked for all accounts.
-To get the access please contact customer service and explain your business case.

 ### How to get odds changes?